An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Initial Velocity, Translation, Gravity and Accelerometer Bias

 \textbf{Full Observability Test (Stage~2):} This stage is triggered once the motion provides sufficient translational information, i.e., when the condition in Eq.~(\ref{eq:condition-parallax}) holds.
 Following~\cite{gnss2025}, we assess numerical observability via the Hessian $\mathbf{H}$, as follows

 with $\mathbf{\Sigma}$ the residual weights obtained following~\cite{camera2024}.
-Using the full $\mathbf{H}$ is misleading because it includes nuisance depths $\lambda_j^n$, often ill-conditioned under weak observations or low parallax, and prone to depressing some singular values.
-Hence, we marginalize depths via the Schur complement to obtain $\mathbf{H}^*$ over the nine states to be estimated (gravity, velocity, accelerometer bias) and evaluate observability on this reduced matrix.
+Using the full $\mathbf{H}$ is misleading, as nuisance depths $\lambda_j^n$, are often ill-conditioned under low parallax, and prone to depressing some singular values.
+Hence, we marginalize depths via the Schur complement to obtain $\mathbf{H}^*$ over the nine states to be estimated (gravity, velocity, accelerometer bias) and evaluate the observability on this reduced matrix.

 We then compute the SVD of $\mathbf{H}^*\in\mathbb{S}^{9}_+$ and define the singular-value ratio $\rho_j=\sigma_{\max}/\sigma_{\min}$, where $\sigma_{\min}$ and $\sigma_{\max}$ denote the smallest nonzero and largest singular values, respectively.
 To track stabilization as the data window grows, we monitor the relative change